YeisraelD/Smart-Hire/README.md

 ## from a CRUD system to decision-support system.

-### using this ai model --- sentence-transformers/all-MiniLM-L6-v2
+### using this ai model --- sentence-transformers/all-MiniLM-L6-v2 pre-trained model via API, but still core logic in java